Vishwa Adluri

 Vishwa Adluri specializes in Indian philosophy.
 He is a strong critic of the academic discipline of Indology.

 Education

 Adluri enrolled for a PhD under the supervision of Michael Hahn, Professor of Indology and Tibetology at the University of Marburg but was failed.
-He responded by accusing Hahn's (and others') scholarship of having Nazi trends, notwithstanding the fact that Hahn had a Jewish heritage.
+He responded by accusing Hahn's (and others') scholarship of having Nazi leanings, notwithstanding the fact that Hahn had a Jewish heritage.
 The university responded by reconstituting the committee — without any German Indologists — and Adluri was conferred a PhD.
-Hahn criticized this reconstitution as submitting to ploy of eliminating potential dissenters.
+Hahn criticized this reconstitution as submitting to a ploy of eliminating potential dissenters.

 Scholarship

 Adluri has been a fervent critic of, what he calls, "German Indology".
 He accuses the development of the thought-school to be intrinsically tied with Nazism and asserts that "German Indologists" continue to service the Nazi causes.
 In 2016, he co-authored The Nay Science: A History of German Indology, which was published by Oxford University Press.